3liz/lizmap-docker-compose/README.md

 ## Running the first time

-The command creates a docker-compose environnement and start the stack
+The command creates a docker-compose environnement and start the stack.

 The Lizmap service will start two toys projects that you will have to configure in the Lizmap interface.